KJHJason/Cultured-Downloader-Logic/api/cf/python_scripts/README.md

 Simple script to bypass CF protection using [DrissionPage](https://github.com/g1879/DrissionPage).

 Notes:

-- Logic originally based on [sarperavci/CloudflareBypassForScraping](https://github.com/sarperavci/CloudflareBypassForScraping)
+- Logic based on one of the repositories by [sarperavci](https://github.com/sarperavci).
 - This script will NOT work if your IP address already has a bad reputation!

 ## Virtual Displays